-The specifications or ESMP in bidding documents must include the requirements to respond to particular SEA and SH risks or predicted impacts.
-As part of the contractor's Social Management Plan, which should be submitted with the bid, the following details should be included:
+The specifications or ESMP in bidding documents must include the requirements to respond to SEA and SH risks or predicted impacts.
+As part of the contractor's Social Management Plan, which should be submitted with the bid, the contractor should detail the approach to implementing SEA/SH actions, including;

-- The contractor's proposed approach to implementing the SEA/SH Prevention and Response Action Plan including the Accountability and Response Framework (in response to the requirements outlined in the ESMP); - The contractor's Codes of Conduct; and - Other activities to address the SEA/SH risks of the project (e.g., a Labor Influx Management Plan).
+- The contractor's Codes of Conduct; - Procedures in the grievance mechanism to address SEA/SH complaints in a confidential manner, including information about who will be responsible for assessing and handling the complaint; - The process for assessing and enacting appropriate sanctions for the perpetrator; - The process for ensuring the survivor support; - Other activities to address the SEA/SH risks of the project (e.g., a Labor Influx Management Plan).